aysieelf/LeetCode-Solutions/Journey_Solutions/2_Month/5_Week/WeeklyLog5.md

 * ❌ - Couldn't solve without solution

 ### Weekly Stats
-- Total Problems: 1
+- Total Problems: 3
-- Independent Solutions: 1
+- Independent Solutions: 3
 - Success Rate: 100%

 ### Areas of Improvement
-- [ ] Be more comfortable to use Bit Manipulation
+- [ ] Be more comfortable with Bit Manipulation
 - [ ] Read tasks more carefully
-- [ ] Topic 3
+- [ ] Think of edge cases before starting to code

 ### Celebrations 🎉
 - Achievement 1: Solved 389.
-Find the Difference on my own.
+Find the Difference on my own using XOR!
-- Achievement 2:
+- Achievement 2: Identified and implemented the bijection pattern in Word Pattern problem
+- Achievement 3: Maintained 100% success rate for the week so far

 ---